microsoft/BotFramework-Composer/docs/preview features/orchestrator.md

         - In the flow diagram for the newly created trigger, click on the `+` button and select `Send a Response` from the dropdown, then add a sample response in the `Language Generation` textbox.

 1. Modify the runtime to support Orchestrator
-    1. Eject the runtime to add Orchestrator libraries to the runtime
+    1. Eject the runtime
         1. Navigate to `Application Settings` (
             <img src="orchestrator-assets/application-settings.png" alt="drawing" width="30"/>) and toggle the `Use custom runtime` switch.
 Then click on `Get a new copy of the runtime code` and select `C#` to eject a copy of the dotnet runtime for your bot.
 Click `Okay`.

             ![eject-runtime](orchestrator-assets/eject-runtime.png)
         1. The runtime will be ejected into the `<Bot Project Folder>/runtime/azurewebapp` folder of your bot project.

-    1. Perform these modifications to add Orchestrator Recognizer support to your newly ejected runtime:
+    1. Perform these modifications to add Orchestrator libraries to your newly ejected runtime:
         1. Open `<Bot Project Folder>/runtime/azurewebapp/Microsoft.BotFramework.Composer.WebApp.csproj`:

             - Add `Microsoft.Bot.Builder.AI.Orchestrator` after `Microsoft.Bot.Builder.AI.Luis`